feathers-plus/docs/source/v1/feathers-vuex/common-patterns.md

 })
 ```

-With the above configuration, each `Todo` instance will have the attributes provided as `instanceDefaults`.
+With the above configuration, when you create a [`Todo` instance](/v1/feathers-vuex/model-classes.html), it will have the attributes provided as `instanceDefaults`.
 This is especially useful for binding to form data.
 If the attributes aren't defined while binding, the automatic Vue reactivity won't work.
 Remember to not set any of the attributes to `undefined`, but instead use `null`.
 If not, the reactivity breaks, and you might spend some time wondering why your form is broken.

 ## Relationships for Populated Data